 Moreover, it provides users with topmost flexible searches by the community.

-For example, let us consider the situation in which the single user can see the connected netcams, webcams, traffic lights, and so on.
-We will have a look at some of the use cases from Shodan:
+For example, let us consider the situation in which the single user can see the connected net cams, webcams, traffic lights, and so on.
+We will take a look at some use cases of Shodan:

-Google Dorks provides a flexible way of searching for information by using of some operators, and perhaps it is also called Google Hacking.
+Google Dorks provides a flexible way of searching for information by using some operators, and perhaps it is also called Google Hacking.
 These operators make the search easier to extract information.
-Below are some of the operators or indexing options provided by Google Docker, and they are:
+Below are some operators or indexing options provided by Google Docker, and they are:

 Maltego is designed and developed by Paterva, and it is one of the inbuilt tools in Kali Linux.
 This open-source intelligence tool is mainly used to perform a significant exploration against various targets with the help of several in-built transforms (and also provides the capability to write custom ones).

 A programming language that you use in Maltego is written in Java and displays as a built-in pre-packaged in the Kali Linux.
-To use this tool, registration is necessary, the registration is free of cost, and the user should register on paterva site.
 Once the registration process is done, then the users can use this tool to create and develop effective digital footprints of the particular target on the internet.

 The expected results may happen to IP conversion, AS number is identified, Netblock is also identified, even the phrases and locations are also identified.
 These are all the icons in Maltego that provides a detailed view and information about all the icons.